robocomp/robocomp/README.md

     cd ~/robocomp/components/mycomponents/myfirstcomp
     cmake .
     make
-    cd bin
-    ./startMyFirsComp.sh   (you might have to type: chmod +x *.sh , in the bin directory
+    bin/myfirstcomp --Ice.Config=etc/generic_config

 and there it is! your component is running.

 What!
 Dissapointed?
 Yeah, I know it does nothing, but it runs and it is yours!
 Now let's do some real programming.

-Stop the component with ./forceStopJoyStick.sh and start your favorite IDE.
+Stop the component with Ctrl Z and then type:

+    killall -9 myfirstcomp

+Now start your favorite IDE.
 KDevelop will do it just fine and you have it already installed.
 Open it in another tab, from Ubuntu menu or with Alt-F2.
 Then:

     Click the *Project* tab in the upper bar
     Select *Open/Import Project*